Automate Google Drive Integration Tasks from PowerShell

 An easy-to-use database-like interface for .NET applications access to live Google Drive data (Files, Changes, Apps, and more).

-Are you looking for a quick and easy way to access Google Drive data from PowerShell?
-We show how to use the Cmdlets for Google Drive and the CData ADO.NET Provider for Google Drive to connect to Google Drive data and synchronize, automate, download, and more.
+Are you in search of a quick and easy way to access Google Drive data from PowerShell?
+This article demonstrates how to utilize the Google Drive Cmdlets for tasks like connecting to Google Drive data, automating operations, downloading data, and more.

 The CData Cmdlets for Google Drive are standard PowerShell cmdlets that make it easy to accomplish data cleansing, normalization, backup, and other integration tasks by enabling real-time and bidirectional access to Google Drive.

-The cmdlets are not only a PowerShell interface to the Google Drive API, but also an SQL interface; this tutorial shows how to use both to create, retrieve, update, and delete Google Drive data.
+The Cmdlets are not only a PowerShell interface to Google Drive, but also an SQL interface; this tutorial shows how to use both to create, retrieve, update, and delete Google Drive data.
 We also show examples of the ADO.NET equivalent, which is possible with the CData ADO.NET Provider for Google Drive.
 To access Google Drive data from other .NET applications, like LINQPad, use the CData ADO.NET Provider for Google Drive.

-After obtaining the needed connection properties, accessing Google Drive data in PowerShell consists of three basic steps.
+Once you have acquired the necessary connection properties, accessing Google Drive data in PowerShell can be enabled in three steps.

 You can connect to Google APIs on behalf of individual users or on behalf of a domain.
 Google uses the OAuth authentication standard.
 See the "Getting Started" section of the help documentation for a guide.